 Volunteer time, money, or resources to homeless shelters

 The organizations working for homeless are always looking for help from the community as selfless services add more value to a cause.

 Donate to job training programs for women

 Homeless have access to food and shelter in shelter homes.
-We should provide them the ability to rise above devastating elements and achieve job readiness and self-sustainability.
-You can start by donating professional attires, providing free seminars and mock interview or simply by donating to the job training programs especially designed for homeless women.
+However, we are still unable to provide them the ability to rise above devastating elements and achieve job readiness and self-sustainability

 Acknowledge and Engage

 Sponsor the homeless children for education